 Abstract.
 Hall current variations in different time sectors during six magnetic storms of the summer seasons in 2003 and 2005 are examined in detail: three storms in the day-night meridional sector and three storms in the dawn-dusk sector.
-We investigate the sequence of the phenomena, their structure, positions and the density of the polar (PE) and the auroral (AE) Hall electrojets using
+We investigate tThe sequence of the phenomena, their structure, positions and the density strength of the polar (PE) and the auroral (AE) Hall electrojets were

-- 5 scalar magnetic field measurements obtained from the CHAMP satellite in accordance with the study of Ritter et al. (2004a).
+- 5 investigated using scalar magnetic field measurements obtained from the CHAMP satellite in accordance with the study of Ritter et al. (2004a).
 Particular attention is devoted to the spatial-temporal behaviour of the PE at ionospheric altitudes during daytime hours both under geomagnetically quiet and under magnetic storm conditions.
-We analyze the correlations of the PE and AE with various activity indices like SYM/H and ASYM/H, that stand for large-scale current systems in the magnetosphere, - 10 AL for ionospheric currents, and the IndN coupling function for the state of the solar wind.
-We obtain regression relations of the magnetic latitude MLat and the electrojet current density I with those indices and with the interplanetary By and Bz magnetic field components.
-For the geomagnetic storms during summer seasons investigated here, we obtain the following typical characteristics for the electrojets' dynamics: - 15 1.
-The PE appears at magnetic latitudes (MLat) and local times (MLT) of the cusp position. - This occurs in the daytime sector at MLat~73°-80° with a westward or an eastward direction, depending on the orientation of the IMF By component.
-Changes of current flow direction in the PE can occur repeatedly during the storm, but only due to changes of the IMF By orientation. - 20 3.
-The current density in the PE increases with the intensity of the IMF By component from
+We analyzed the correlations of the PE and AE with various activity indices like SYM/H SymH and ASYM/H AsyH, that stand for large-scale current systems - 10 in the magnetosphere, AL for ionospheric currents, and the IndN coupling function for the state of the solar wind. as well as the We obtained regression relations of the magnetic latitude MLat and the electrojet current density intensity I with those indices and with the interplanetary By and Bz magnetic field components.auroral and ring current activity, the interplanetary magnetic field, and the Newell et al. (2007) coupling function for the state of the solar wind.
+For the geomagnetic storms - 15 during summer seasons investigated here, we obtain tThe following typical characteristics forof the electrojets dynamics were revealed:

+.
+1. The PE appears at magnetic latitudes (MLat) and local times (MLT) of the cusp position.

+.
+2. This occurs in the daytime sector at MLat~73°-80° with a westward or an eastward direction, depending on the orientation of the IMF By component.
+Changes of current flow direction in the PE can occur repeatedly

+20 during the storm, but only due to changes of the IMF By orientation.

-I \sim 0.4 A/m for By \sim 0 nT up to I \sim 1.0 A/m for By \sim 23 nT.
+.
+3. The current density in the PE increases with the intensity of the IMF By component from I $\sim$ 0.4 A/m for By $\sim$ 0 nT up to I $\sim$ 1.0 A/m for By $\sim$ 23 nT.